jskov/mada-style-gradle/README.md

 * `dk.mada.style.checkstyle.ignore-test-source = false`
  Boolean flag to control scanning of generated source files
 * `dk.mada.style.checkstyle.config-path = null`
  Optional path to an alternative checkstyle configuration file
+ This can be a URL; the content will be downloaded and cached (so if you want to update the content, you must change the URL)

 **ErrorProne**